anar-shamilov/vagrant-nginx-uwsgi/README.md

 ## Please change SSH path in Vagrantfile to yours with your own image or read the following instructions.

   - Download image with certificate which, are placed in in ssh-keys folder from [link](https://goo.gl/Oam3Ln).
-  - Put this certificates to your "~/.ssh" folder.
+  - Put this certificates from the "ssh-keys" folder into your "~/.ssh" folder.
   - Add new box file with "ub14x64" name to your box list.
 ```sh
 $ vagrant box add ub14x64 ub14x64.box